-2.4 Transfer of Ownership, Operational Authority, or Responsibility for SWMP Implementation expeditiously as practicable, but within one year from the date upon which the new areas were added.
+2.4 Transfer of Ownership, Operational Authority, or Responsibility for Implementation added.
 Such additions and schedules for implementation must be documented in the next Detailed Annual Report following the transfer.

 Transfer of ownership, operational authority, or responsibility for SWMP implementation requires submittal of all corrected documentation to ADEC for a 60-day review before implementation of transfer.